Meteor-Community-Packages/meteor-autoform/README.md

 `noselect`.
 To use the `allowedValues` from the schema as the options, set `options="allowed"`.
 To specify a label to be displayed when there is no option selected, set `firstOption="(My Select One Label)"`.
+* `firstOption`: Use with the `options` attribute to specify a string to use for the first option of a `select` input, which shows when nothing has been selected yet.
+For example, `firstOption="(You Should Really Pick Something From This List)"`.
+There is a default first option "(Select One)".
+If you don't want any default option, then do `firstOption=false`, but make sure your `select` input has a default `value` or this will result in a confusing UX where it looks like the first option is selected but it isn't.
 * `capitalize`: Used only when you've set `options="allowed"`.
 Set this to `true` to capitalize the labels generated from `allowedValues`.
 * `noselect`: Use in conjunction with `options` attribute.
 Set this attribute